TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 # Takeprofit Hub

+## Version 2026.8.28.385 (28 August, 2026)
+* Price channel names in the Takers list and Overview are now clickable links for quick navigation to the channel.

 ## Version 2026.8.24.405 (24 August, 2026)
 * Fixed the alignment of the Enabled control on the add and edit synthetic symbol screens.